AlexandreBorowczyk/Ackermann_Model/README.md

 To do:
 Validate model mechanics.
-Implement Head and Speed control.
+Implement Heading and Speed control.